typelevel/doobie/yax/docs/src/main/tut/05-Parameterized.md

 ### Diving Deeper

 In the previous chapter's *Diving Deeper* we saw how a query constructed with the `sql` interpolator is just sugar for the `process` constructor defined in the `doobie.hi.connection` module (aliased as `HC`).
 Here we see that the second parameter, a `PreparedStatementIO` program, is used to set the query parameters.
+The third parameter specifies a chunking factor; rows are buffered in chunks of the specified size.

 ```tut:silent
 #+scalaz